sguo114/sguo114/README.md

 <p align="center">

 </p>
-I'm Samuel Guo, a full stack software engineer with a background in Chemical Engineering, and a passion for learning and problem solving.
+Full stack software engineer with a background in Chemical Engineering, and a passion for learning and problem solving.

 <img align ="right" alt = "coding" width = "300" src = "https://i.pinimg.com/564x/ec/5e/be/ec5ebe0c2f8341bab94d04de64127564.jpg" >
 - 🔭 I’m currently working on several freelance, volunteer, and personal projects primarily with the MERN stack.